Dr István Kristó-Nagy

 Lecturer in Arab & Islamic Studies

 After the completion of my doctoral studies, I received a Sultan Post Doctoral Fellowship at the University of California, Berkeley and a Mellon Career Development Fellowship in Classical Arabic at the University of Oxford.
 I taught as a visiting professor at the University of Richmond, Virginia, in the fall of 2009.
 I declined a Mellon Fellowship at the Netherlands Institute for Advanced Study in order to come to Exeter where I spent three years as a research fellow in Professor Robert Gleave’s Legitimate and Illegitimate Violence in Islamic Thought (LIVIT) project since 2010.
 While holding this fellowship I was also granted a Mellon Research Fellowship at the Instituto de Lenguas y Culturas del Mediterráneo y Oriente Próximo of the Consejo Superior de Investigaciones Científicas, Madrid in 2011.
 My lectureship at the IAIS started in January 2013.
-I am a member of the Islamic Studies cluster acting as the deputy director of the Centre for the Study of Islam.
+I am a member of the Islamic Studies cluster acting as the deputy director of the Centre for the Study of Islam and deputy research cluster lead for Islamic studies within the Institute.